 After establishing the law for driving under influence, the specifics of what was possibly considered as intoxicated behavior or what was the legal definition for an intoxicated person remained obscure for more than 30 years.
 However, after a long haul, in 1957, the Nevada State Assembly Bill 267, established statutory presumptions about what could be the general standard of alcohol in blood for an individual to be considered intoxicated.
 It was finally decided after several discussions, that Blood Alcohol Content (BAC) of more than 0.10 was illegal and eligible for arrest and prosecution.

 Illegal Per Se

 For the longest time, the drinking under influence law in Nevada was governed on presumptions.
 It was presumed that a person having Blood Alcohol Content over the specified level could have a chance of rebuttal in court whereas those with BAC of the specified level or more constituted an offense in itself.
 Though such an approach made the law uncertain for the masses, it could be argued that it deterred drinking and driving leaving room for arrest, followed by prosecution.

 Lowering the per se limit to 0.08

-Even after lowering the limit to 0.08, the number of accidents kept on increasing thereby compelling the legislature to consider the BAC level of 0.8 or more as punishable.
+According to an expert DWI attorney in Ozark MO, even after lowering the limit to 0.08, the number of accidents kept on increasing thereby compelling the legislature to consider the BAC level of 0.8 or more as punishable.